-The 76-year-old William D Tate has served as Mayor of Grapevine for 42 years and is a much-loved icon around town.
+The Mayor of Grapevine, 76-year-old William D Tate has served in the role for 42 years and is a much-loved icon around town.
 He’s passionate about helping to preserve the town’s history.
 Thanks to a special ordinance created in 1991 to protect Grapevine’s unique heritage and architecture, historical landmarks are easy to find.

-The log cabin was where Reverend David Myers met in 1846 to establish the Lonesome Dove Baptist Church (not to be confused with the TV series adapted by screenwriter Larry Mc Murtry from the novel of the same name.)
+Reverend David Myers met at the log cabin in 1846 to establish the Lonesome Dove Baptist Church.
+(Not to be confused with the TV series adapted by screenwriter Larry Mc Murtry from the novel with the same name.)

 The town has preserved many other buildings including the Nash Farm, 800 metres from Grapevine’s historic main street.
-Built in 1869, the farmhouse and grounds have been lovingly restored allowing visitors to experience what 19th-century farm life on the Grape Vine Prarie was like.
-Volunteers in period costume demonstrate cooking in a vintage 1892 wood burning stove, cotton picking, folk craft and for those keen to try, there’s an opportunity to learn how to crack a whip.
+The farmhouse, which was built in 1869 and surrounding grounds have been lovingly restored, allowing visitors to experience 19th-century farm life on the Grape Vine Prarie.
+Volunteers in period costume demonstrate cooking in a vintage 1892 wood-burning stove, cotton picking, folk craft and for those keen to try, there’s an opportunity to learn how to crack a whip.

 Grapevine’s unique community spirit

-With their dedication to preserving the town’s history, the colourful characters, numerous eating and retail attractions, combined with large doses of Texan hospitality, Grapevine is a special place to experience.
-And I haven’t even mentioned the Texan wine (there’s another story coming about the Texan wine culture – certainly tasted some beauties during Grapefest.)
+With their dedication to preserving the town’s history, the colourful characters, numerous eating, and retail attractions, combined with large doses of Texan hospitality, Grapevine is a memorable place to experience.

 And for the record, yes, I did manage to squeeze in another gigantic margarita!